divyanshupundir/mavlink-kotlin/README.md

 mavlink-kotlin was created out of the need for a type-safe, high-performance and flexible MAVLink library for the JVM.
 For an end-to-end drone tech company like UrbanMatrix Technologies, MAVLink forms the heart of communication between the drone, the GCS and the companion computer.
-Apart from our proprietary Android-based GCS, UMT LaunchPad, we have developed several JVM application that run on Matrix-OS, our proprietary Linux-based OS for our Companion Computer and our Management Server.
+Apart from our proprietary Android-based GCS, UMT LaunchPad, we have developed several JVM applications that run on Matrix-OS, our proprietary Linux-based OS for our Companion Computer and our Management Server.

 We had realized several problems with existing JVM MAVLink implementations.
 These include: